cosmos/iavl/docs/tree/PRUNING.md

 If version is not going to be persisted to disk, the version is simply saved in `recentDB` (typically a `memDB`) If version is persisted to disk, the version is written to `recentDB` **and** `snapshotDB` (typically `levelDB`)

+For example, setting keepEvery to 1 and keepRecent to 0 (which is the default setting) will persist every version to snapshot and skip storing anything in memDB.
+Setting keepEvery to 10000 and keepRecent to 100 (default Cosmos SDK pruning strategy) is snapshotting every 10000th version and will keep the last 100 versions in memDB.

 #### Orphans: